RlNZLER/Image-Text-Matching/README.md

 ### Usage
 -----

-After installation, you can run the scripts provided in the repository to train models and evaluate their performance.
+After installation, you can run the scripts provided in the repository under src to train models and evaluate their performance.
 Detailed usage instructions are provided in the respective script documentation.

 ### Contributions
 -------------